talent-connect/connect/redi-connect-infrastructure/README.md

 For example `terraform plan -var-file=production.tfvars` or `terraform apply -var-file=production.tfvars`

 The difference between these two environments is that the production env will be using a more expensive `sku` and tier than the development one.

+NOTE: at the time I am writing this tough we dont have any production system yet.